What is Leverage in Stock Trading?

 This technique can be useful if used correctly, as it allows traders to control a larger number of shares than they could afford otherwise without putting up more of their own cash.

 Stock trading is typically seen as a long-term investment vehicle but during the past years, day trading stocks with leverage have become increasingly more popular.
 Using leverage in investing can work but at a lower ratio of 1:5 or less.
+To better understand your potential gains and losses, using tools such as an average down stock calculator can be immensely helpful if you are continuously buying stocks with leverage.

 It’s important to remember that leverage also works the other way around and can increase losses as well.
 If a stock price falls by 10%, a trader who is long without leverage will lose 10%.
 However, a trader who is long with a leverage of 1:2 will lose 20%.
 Therefore, it’s important to use it wisely and always be aware of the risks involved.
 Our guide on leveraged trading tips is a great read if you want to up your skills further.